Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Study

 \subsubsection{Personality Prompt Validation}

 Before deploying TMK in our user study, we recognized that effective personality manipulation requires precise control and generalizability beyond specific configurations.
 Therefore, we conducted comprehensive validation across all possible 243 ($3^5$, three levels and five traits) combination spaces to ensure TMK's reliability and steerability in accurately shaping intended personality expressions across all possible configurations.
 This comprehensive validation served dual purposes: to confirm that our three experimental conditions would produce distinct, measurable personality profiles, and to establish TMK's broader applicability for future personality-aware CA design.
-We instantiated all 243 TMK combinations and queried GPT-4o with two standard Big Five inventories, the 20-item Mini-IPIP \cite{donnellan_mini-ipip_2006} and the 44-item BFI-44 \cite{john_big-five_1999}, plus four external criteria sets: Positive and Negative Affect Schedule (PANAS) \cite{watson_development_1988}, Buss and Perry Aggression Questionnaire (BPAQ) \cite{kiewitz_aggression_2007}, Portrait Value Questionnaire-Revised (PVQ-RR) \cite{schwartz_refining_2012}, and Short Scale of Creative Self (SSCS) \cite{karwowski_big_2013}. \citet{huang_reliability_2024} showed that different LLMs produce consistent responses on a personality inventory, offering relevant context for our methodological choices.
+We instantiated all 243 TMK combinations and queried GPT-4o with two standard Big Five inventories, the 20-item Mini-IPIP \cite{donnellan_mini-ipip_2006} and the 44-item BFI-44 \cite{john_big-five_1999}, plus four external criteria sets: Positive and Negative Affect Schedule (PANAS) \cite{watson_development_1988}, Buss and Perry Aggression Questionnaire (BPAQ) \cite{kiewitz_aggression_2007}, Portrait Value Questionnaire-Revised (PVQ-RR) \cite{schwartz_refining_2012}, and Short Scale of Creative Self (SSCS) \cite{karwowski_big_2013}.
+Similar inventory-based validation strategies have been used in prior works, for example, by \citet{jiang_personallm_2024}, \citet{serapio-garcia_personality_2025}, and \citet{salecha_large_2024}.
+In addition, \citet{huang_reliability_2024} showed that different LLMs produce consistent responses on a personality inventory, offering relevant context for our methodological choices.
 Responses on 1--5 Likert scales yielded average trait scores, which we mapped into three equal fixed bands, Low [1.00, 2.33), Medium [2.33, 3.67], High (3.67, 5.00], to assess control fidelity.
 Building on validation approaches from prior works \cite{serapio-garcia_personality_2025, jiang_personallm_2024}, our assessment encompassed three dimensions.

 \paragraph{Convergent \& Discriminant Validity} We evaluated convergent and discriminant validity using a Multi-Trait Multi-Method approach, comparing trait scores from the Mini-IPIP and BFI-44.
 Convergent validity was assessed by correlating the same trait across instruments, while discriminant validity required that each Mini-IPIP trait correlate weakly with the four non-matching BFI-44 traits.
 We quantified separation as $\Delta = \text{(convergent } r) - \text{(mean non-target } r)$.
 TMK-shaped responses yielded correlations between matched traits across instruments (Mini-IPIP and BFI-44) with an average of $\bar{r} = .989$, and correlations with non-matching traits of up to $.28$.
 The resulting average separation score, $\Delta = .922$, indicates that TMK-targeted trait outputs corresponded with an independent instrument's measure of the same construct and remained distinct from non-target traits.